Rockwell Automation (ROK) Q3 2017 Results - Earnings Call Transcript

 Solutions and services organic sales growth turned positive in this segment, up over 4%.
 The product businesses in this segment were up about 9% on an organic basis.
 Book-to-bill performance for our solutions and services businesses in this segment was 1.02 in Q3 compared to 1.04 a year ago.
 As expected, operating margin for this segment improved compared to the second quarter.
 Segment margin of 15.3% was down 40 basis points compared to Q3 of last year, primarily due to higher incentive comp more than offsetting leverage associated with sales growth.

 The next slide, 7, provides an overview of our sales performance by region.
-Blake covered most of this in his remarks, so I will skip this slide which takes us to the next slide, the guidance slide.
+Blake covered most of this in his remarks, so I will skip this slide, which takes us to the next slide, the guidance slide.
 As Blake mentioned, we are revising our sales and EPS guidance for fiscal 2017.

 We now project sales of about $6.3 billion compared to $6.25 billion in the April guidance, an increase of less than $50 million due to a smaller headwind of currency translation.
 Based on currency rates, the full year headwind from currency is expected to be about 0.5 point.
 We continue to project organic sales growth of about 6% and our outlook for the sales contribution from acquisitions remains unchanged at 1.5%.
 We expect segment operating margin to be a little below 20.5%.